georgewbar/testkatacoda/jenkins-build-test-deliver/step7.md

 1. In `Browser_Admin`, as mentioned before, you have three tabs already open: one tab for your `<GITHUB_ADMIN_USER>` account on Github, one tab for Katacoda tutorial, and one tab for the Jenkins server via URL https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/.

 1. Now, in `BrowserAdmin`, go to your organization's repo fork `https://github.com/<ORGANIZATION ACCOUNT NAME>/sample-project-repo`{{copy}} (and sign in as `<GITHUB_ADMIN_USER>` if you are not already), where `<ORGANIZATION ACCOUNT NAME>` is replaced by your organization's account name.
 In my case, this URL is `https://github.com/devops-pipeline-tutorial/sample-project-repo`.

-1. Then, in a new browser tab, go to the URL of the repo fork `https://github.com/<ORGANIZATION ACCOUNT NAME>/sample-project-repo`{{copy}} (and sign in as `<GITHUB_ADMIN_USER>` if you are not already), where `<ORGANIZATION ACCOUNT NAME>` is your organization account name.
-In my case, the URL is `https://github.com/devops-pipeline-tutorial/sample-project-repo`.
 Then, click `Clone or download`.
 Then, click `Use HTTPS` if `Clone with HTTPS` is not seen.
 Then, click on the `Copy to clipboard` sign to copy the `repo URL`.
 ![](./assets/clone_form.png)

 1. Now, go to the terminal in the Katacoda tutorial, and execute `git config --global user.email "<GITHUB_WRITE_USER email>"`{{copy}}, where `<GITHUB_WRITE_USER email>` should be replaced by the email associated with `<GITHUB_WRITE_USER>` account.
 For example, if `<GITHUB_WRITE_USER email>`=`abc@examplesite.com`, then the command shoudl be `git config --global user.email "abc@examplesite.com"`.

-1. Now, go to the terminal in the Katacoda tutorial, and execute `git clone <repo URL>`, where URL is the URL copied in previous step.
+1. Now, execute `git clone <repo URL>`, where URL is the URL copied in previous step.
 In my case, I will execute `git clone https://github.com/devops-pipeline-tutorial/sample-project-repo.git`.
 Note that thr URL that you will use in the `git clone` command is different from the one I am using here.
 The command that you will execute will be of the form `git clone https://github.com/<ORGANIZATION ACCOUNT NAME>/sample-project-repo.git`{{copy}}, where `<ORGANIZATION ACCOUNT NAME>` is your organization's account name.

 1. Now execute `cd sample-project-repo/`{{execute}} to in your repo folder.

 ## Some notes about the repo fork